docker/docs/engine/security/rootless.md

 As Rootless mode is experimental, you need to run `dockerd-rootless.sh` with `--experimental`.
 You also need `--storage-driver vfs` unless using Ubuntu or Debian 10 kernel.
-You don't need to care these flags if you manage the daemon using systemd, as these flags are automatically added to the systemd unit file.
+You don't need to care about these flags if you manage the daemon using systemd, as these flags are automatically added to the systemd unit file.

 Remarks about directory paths: